code-kern-ai/bricks/classifiers/active_learners/grid_search/code_snippet.md

 from sklearn.ensemble import RandomForestClassifier from sklearn.model_selection import GridSearchCV

-YOUR_EMBEDDING: str = "text-classification-distilbert-base-uncased" # pick this from the options above
+YOUR_EMBEDDING: str = "headline-classification-distilbert-base-uncased" # pick this from the options above
 YOUR_TRAIN_TEST_SPLIT: float = 0.5 # we currently have this fixed, but you'll soon be able to specify this individually!
 YOUR_MIN_CONFIDENCE: float = 0.8